kixelated/moq-transfork/draft-lcurley-moq-transfork.md

   Track Name (b)
   Priority (i)
   Order (i)
-  Min Group (i)
+  Min Object (i)
-  Max Group (i)
+  Max Object (i)
 }
 ~~~

-**Priority**: The transmission priority of the subscription relative to all other active FETCHs and SUBSCRIBEs within the session.
+**Priority**: The transmission priority of the subscription relative to all other active fetches and subscriptions.within the session.
 The publisher SHOULD transmit *lower* values first during congestion.

 **Order**: The transmission order of the groups within the subscription.
-The publisher SHOULD transmit groups based on their sequence number in default (0), ascending (1), or descending (2) order.
+The publisher SHOULD transmit objects based on their sequence number in default (0), ascending (1), or descending (2) order.

-**Min Group**: The minimum group sequence number plus 1.
-A value of 0 indicates the latest group as determined by the publisher.
+**Min Group**: The minimum object sequence number plus 1.
+A value of 0 indicates the latest object as determined by the publisher.

-**Max Group**: The maximum group sequence number plus 1.
+**Max Group**: The maximum object sequence number plus 1.
 A value of 0 indicates there is no maximum.

 If the subscription is accepted, the publisher will start transmitting groups for the requested track.
-Group streams are transmitted according to Priority and Order on a best effort manner, but are not guaranteed to arrive in order.
+Object streams are transmitted according to Priority and Order on a best effort manner, but are not guaranteed to arrive in any order.

 ### SUBSCRIBE_OK